 She hit the nail on the head and identified this issue with me and I started my journey further looking into this terrible disease.
-A follow-up post will accommodate this one to outline my experience with this.

 I am hoping this post might be a useful read for anyone that may experience some of these thing.
 If you have these these similar symptoms get to an ENT, or General Otolaryngologist.